River (Eminem song)

 "River" is a song by American rapper Eminem featuring English singer-songwriter Ed Sheeran.
 It is the fifth track from his ninth solo studio album Revival (2017).
 The song was written by the artists alongside producer Emile Haynie.
 "River" was released to radio on December 15, 2017 (alongside the rest of the album) in Italy, and in the UK on January 5, 2018, as the album's second single.
 The music video received a nomination for Best Cinematography at the 2018 MTV Video Music Awards.
 "River" details the struggles of a failing relationship that culminates in an abortion.

 Release and promotion

 Ed Sheeran served as the featured vocalist on the song.

 The song was released on the radio on January 5, 2018.
 An audio video was uploaded to Eminem's YouTube channel on December 15, 2017.
-As of October 3, 2021, the video has over 208 million views.
+As of 2025, As of February, 2026, the official video has over 208 million views and the audio video has over 224 million views.

 Reception

 Spin magazine panned it, saying that it's "a song whose perfection of form is matched only by its emptiness of content.
 It could be beautiful."